ArunA6/CCC2019/README.md

 # CCC2019

 Arun Atchuthananthan
-CCC Junior 2019 Thoughts
+CCC Junior 2019 Thoughts & Review
 Score - 75/75

 Note: My solutions to this contest were written in Java, as it was a language I was practicing at the time and seemed capable of handling the given questions.
-There are likely several other solution methods which I have not identified.
+There are likely several other solution methods which I have not outlined below.
+If you have any comments on my solutions or even further suggestions in other languages, I would love for you to reach out.

 ## Problem J1: Winning Score